Why is communication important?

 To improve your communication skills you could complete the OU OpenLearn unit, Key skill assessment: Communication.

-Investigate good examples of effective and ineffective communication from the Transforming care unit, Effective and ineffective communication.
+Investigate good examples of effective and ineffective communication from further units on OpenLearn, Communication in the healthcare sector and Intercultural competence in the workplace.